All Episodes

 They're considered button down, coat and tie, loyal.

-Uh why not go to them?
+Why not go to them?

 Or take your pick.

-But the GOP always goes to politico.
+But the GOP always goes to Politico.

 And I think it says a lot.

-And who knows, they may be right.
+They may be right.

-But I clearly I think they think this.
+But clearly, I think they think this.

 Oh, yeah, Giuliani.